MuTaTeD/OpenTok-iOS-Basic-Tutorial/README.md

 The OpenTokBasic sample app
 ===========================

+***Important:*** Be sure to git clone with --recursive to grab the required OpenTok iOS SDK submodule!

 The OpenTokBasic sample app is a sample app that shows all features of the OpenTok iOS library.
 It goes into more detail than the [OpenTokHello sample app](https://github.com/opentok/OpenTok-iOS-Hello-World).

 The OpenTokBasic sample app lets you test the entire OpenTok iOS API.
 In addition to the features available in the OpenTokHello sample app,